 I wasn’t sure when I started this article that I would be doing Inktober, but now I am feeling committed.
 It doesn’t sound that hard.
 And it might be just the little creative break I need to help me stay happy as I push through some of the moving chores that need my attention.

 All you have to do to participate in Inktober is to start drawing.
-What to join me?
+Want to join me?